 When someone becomes addicted to cocaine they’re going to experience withdrawal symptoms when they stop using.
-Working through cocaine withdrawal symptoms can be incredibly challenging, especially if people try to do it on their own.
+Working through the cocaine withdrawal timeline can be incredibly challenging, especially if people try to do it on their own.
 People who want to transition safely away from cocaine addiction need to go through a wide variety of treatment programs, including detox.
-Those people who try to go through addiction recovery on their own not only put their future sobriety at risk, but also their lives.
+Those people who try to go through addiction recovery on their own not only put their future sobriety at risk but also their lives.

 Why People Shouldn’t Work Through Cocaine Withdrawal On Their Own

-Using cocaine has a very profound affect on the mind and body.
-People use cocaine typically binge the substance in order to sustain some short-term effects, such as euphoria and increased mental alertness.
-Once cocaine use stops, the user experiences a crash that triggers a number of negative symptoms including:
+Using cocaine has a very profound effect on the mind and body.
+People who use cocaine typically binge the substance in order to sustain some short-term effects, such as euphoria and increased mental alertness.
+Once cocaine use stops, the user experiences a crash that triggers a number of negative cocaine withdrawal symptoms, including:

 - Increased Agitation

 Though these symptoms may last a short time in one-time users, habitual or addicted cocaine users will experience these plus more withdrawal symptoms for a far longer time.
 Some cocaine withdrawal symptoms can last months and will have a very profound impact on how a person behaves.
 People progressing through the cocaine withdrawal timeline are likely also going to experience symptoms such as:

 Although these cocaine withdrawal symptoms aren’t life-threatening, they can be extremely uncomfortable.
 Since some cocaine withdrawal symptoms can last for months, some previous cocaine abusers may go back to the substance in order to feel normal again.
 Doing so can be dangerous, though, as prolonged cocaine abuse can lead to an overdose or other serious physical health problems, either of which could kill the cocaine user.